beniman8/django-opencv-javascript/README.md

-# django-opencv-javascript
+# django-with-open-cv
-This is the opencv project but we make more dynamaic on the front end with javascript
+This is django with open cv and javascript to make this project more dynamic on the front end